barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 [[geometryandappearances/singleNormals.png]]

-I'm guessing this is not what you'd expect a tetrahedron with shading to look like.
+This is not what we expect shading to look like.
 To better understand what's happening, we can visualize the normal vectors with [`createTangentSpaceDebugPrimitive`](http://cesium.agi.com/Cesium/Build/Documentation/createTangentSpaceDebugPrimitive.html).
-Add the following code to the end of the sandcastle exampe:
+Add the following code to the end of the sandcastle example:

 ```javascript
 scene.getPrimitives().add(Cesium.createTangentSpaceDebugPrimitive({